 - Invasive carcinoma

-Unfortunately, breast cancers often grow through the basement membrane that surrounds the lobules or ducts.
+Unfortunately, breast cancers often grow through the base membrane that surrounds the lobules or ducts.
 These cancers are termed infiltrating or invasive carcinomas.
-Roughly 95% of all breast cancers are invasive.
+Roughly 95 percent of all breast cancers are invasive.

-Invasive breast cancers such as ductal or lobular carcinomascan gain access to the stroma (supporting tissue) between the ducts, blood vessels, lymphatic vessels, and nerves.
+Invasive breast cancerssuch as ductal or lobular carcinomascan gain access to supporting tissue between the ducts (called stroma), blood vessels, lymphatic vessels, and nerves.
 Thus, there is a greater chance that cancer will spread throughout the body.
 Invasive carcinomas may be composed of several different cell types.

 Rare invasive breast cancers include tubular cancers (slow-growing, tube-shaped cancers), medullary cancers (cancers that look like the gray matter of the brain), and mucinous cancers (cancers containing mucus proteins).
 Individuals may develop one, the other, or a combination of invasive and noninvasive breast cancers.
 If a patient has both types of cancer, treatment is based on the stage of the invasive component.

 In many cases, the cell type does not affect the type or duration of therapy that a patient receives.
 However, according to a report issued by the American Cancer Society (ACS), the U.S. Centers for Disease Control and Prevention (CDC), the U.S. National Cancer Institute (NCI), and the North American Association of Central Cancer Registries in March 2015, classifying breast cancers according to four tumor subtypes could help improve treatment.

 This report states that breast cancers differ on a molecular level according to the following: